 | screen | No | No | No | Maintenance |

-Sources: rmux GitHub; tmux, Zellij, WezTerm, and screen columns from the dev.to reviewer’s analysis, not vendor documentation.
+Sources: rmux GitHub and rmux.io; tmux, Zellij, WezTerm, and screen columns from the dev.to reviewer’s analysis, not vendor documentation.
+The rmux Typed SDK row now spans three languages [Updated June 2026].

 WezTerm’s mux mode is the closest prior art: Lua scripting, native Windows support, active development.
 The architectural difference is that WezTerm is a terminal emulator with multiplexing as a feature; rmux is a multiplexer designed from the start as an automation substrate.
-Whether that distinction matters depends on whether rmux-sdk matures into something Python and Node agents can call.
+The earlier open question (whether rmux-sdk would mature into something Python and Node agents can call) has been answered: it has, in the form of librmux and @rmux/sdk, so the comparison is no longer Rust-binding versus Lua-scripting but typed-SDK-from-your-agent’s-language versus an embedded scripting runtime [Updated June 2026].

 The Opportunity Cost of Staying on tmux